lukluca/RadioButton/README.md

 It's a requirement that your model must implement `CaseIterable`, `Hashable` and `Identifiable` protocol.

+## 🔷 Last version

+Last version is  `1.0.1`.
+This version fixes a build error on the package :sob:.
+Please use this version as minimum version.

 ## 🔷 Roadmap / TODOs

-Version `1.0.0` of `RadioButton` contains a very limited set of features, basically no particular feature :-P.
+Version `1.0.0` of `RadioButton` contains a very limited set of features, basically no particular feature :smile:.

 It could be extended by implementing the following tasks: